 Internet & Data

 In May 2019, Tokyo Disneyland & Tokyo DisneySea began to offer free Wi-Fi in the Parks.
-Recently, Japan has made it easier for visitors to get SIM cards and mobile hotspots while in the country.
+Recently, Japan has made it easier for visitors to get SIM cards and mobile hotspots.
 Wi-Fi is available in Disney Hotels for free (for the other hotels, you need to check their website).

 A SIM card is your best choice if you have an unlocked phone.
 For those with a carrier-locked phone, there are mobile hotspots for rental.